View Categories

 Step 5: Test X (formerly Twitter) Login with User Registration & Membership Plugin

-Now you should be able to log in using your Twitter credentials.
+Your users should now be able to log in using your Twitter credentials.

 For more details, visit the X's developer guide.